jessicalfw/SAS/README.md

       iv.
 What is the mean, minimum, maximum, and sum of Close_Amount for the selected state?

-2. Create a merged table Final_Tourism and answer the following questions
+2. Tourism Case Study: Create a merged table Final_Tourism and answer the following questions

    a.
 What continent has the highest average number of arrivals for 2014?